Nov 17, 2023

 You can think of shared hosting as a rental where you share the same apartment with a number of roommates.
 VPS hosting is still a kind of flatshare, however, everyone has their own room where they can customize the space according to their needs.
 For instance, they get to choose the painting, furniture, decoration, etc.

-WordPress hosting is a service specifically offered to WordPress site owners.
+WordPress hosting is a service specifically offered to WordPress website owners.
 It comes with several WordPress-related features that you can only use if you have a WordPress site, such as one-click installation, pre-installed plugins, or a WP command-line interface.
 Servers are configured for the needs of WordPress.
 Therefore, hosting providers offer WordPress hosting as a part of their shared hosting service.

 Although it’s also possible to set up a WordPress site on a virtual private server, you can’t get access to the custom-built servers that have been configured with WordPress in mind.
 However, if you still choose VPS for your WordPress site you are able to set up and configure your hosting environment according to your business needs.

 With dedicated hosting, you rent an entire physical server for your business.
-If you have a high-traffic website dedicated hosting can be the best solution for you, as dedicated servers are fast, flexible, and fully customizable.
+If you have a high-traffic website, dedicated hosting can be the best solution for you, as dedicated servers are fast, flexible, and fully customizable.
 However, the service definitely comes with a price tag as well, so they are not worth for everyone, especially if you have a small or medium website.

 While VPS hosting allows you to choose and configure your operating system and server applications, dedicated hosting goes one step further.
 It doesn’t only let you configure the software but also the hardware, as the entire server is yours and no one has any say in the setup.
 You can also run a dedicated server on-site (for instance, in your office), however you lose the support of a professional hosting team in that case.